cpouthier/tutorial/README.md

         - s3-standard
         - s3-immutable (compliance 180 days)
-    Both of them can be accessed through API on http://$get_ip:9000 using credentials ($username/$password) Pacman is available on http://$get_ip
+    Both of them can be accessed through API on http://$get_ip:9000 using credentials ($username/$password) Pacman is accessible at http://$get_ip
+Your storage class name is $sc_name on this cluster $cluster_name.
 EOF
 rm get_helm.sh
 rm k10primer.yaml
 clear
 echo ""
+echo ""
-echo "Congratulations"
+echo -e "\033[0;32m Congratulations\e[0m"
-echo "You can now use Kasten and all its features!" echo "Kasten k10 can be accessed on http://$get_ip:8000/k10/#/ using credentials ($username/$password)." echo "Minio console is available on  http://$get_ip:9001, with the same username/password." echo "    Minio has been configured with 2 buckets and according location profiles have been created in Kasten:" echo "        - s3-standard" echo "        - s3-immutable (compliance 180 days)" echo "    Both of them can be accessed through API on http://$get_ip:9000 using credentials ($username/$password)" echo "Pacman is available on http://$get_ip". echo "" echo "NOTE: All these informations are stored in the "credentials" file in this directory." echo "" echo "Have fun!" echo "" sleep 4 exit
+echo -e "\033[0;32m You can now use Veeam Kasten and all its features!\e[0m" echo "" echo "" echo "Kasten k10 can be accessed on http://$get_ip:8000/k10/#/ using credentials ($username/$password)." echo "Minio console is available on  http://$get_ip:9001, with the same username/password." echo "    Minio has been configured with 2 buckets and according location profiles have been created in Kasten:" echo "        - s3-standard" echo "        - s3-immutable (compliance 180 days)" echo "    Both of them can be accessed through API on http://$get_ip:9000 using credentials ($username/$password)" echo "Pacman is accessible at http://$get_ip" echo "Your storage class name is $sc_name on this cluster $cluster_name"
 ```
 # One more thing...
 If you're already fed up with the idea to spend time to copy/paste instructions, just run the command below as superuser (sudo su), it will take roughly 10 min to set up everything (interactive), but not sure you'll learn something (you'll need however to do the fdisk part manually before running this script):